History of the New York Mets: Fan Support

-1962–1966: The Lovable Losers
+1962–1968: The Amazin’s

-In October 1961, the National League held an expansion draft to stock the rosters of the Mets and the Houston Colt .45s with players from other clubs.
-22 players were selected by the Mets, including some with notable previous success such as Roger Craig, Al Jackson, Frank Thomas, and Richie Ashburn.
-But rather than select talented young players with future potential, Mets management preferred to sign faded stars of the Dodgers and Giants to appeal to fans' nostalgia.
-Legendary Yankees manager Casey Stengel was hired out of retirement to lead the team, but his managerial acumen wasn't enough to overcome the severe deficiency of talent among the players.
+In October 1961, the National League held an expansion draft to stock the rosters of the Mets and their expansion cousins, the Houston Colt .45s.
+Twenty-two players were selected by the Mets, including some with notable previous success such as pitchers Roger Craig and Al Jackson, slugging outfielder Frank Thomas, and future Hall of Fame inductees Richie Ashburn and Gil Hodges.
+While the site of familiar faces such as Hodges and Craig would no doubt drum up interest and nostalgia for the team's fan base, the lack of young players with future potential would hurt the Mets in the long term, as they would struggle mightily throughout most of the 1960s.
+Legendary Yankees manager Casey Stengel was hired out of retirement to lead the team, but his managerial acumen was not enough to overcome the severe deficiency of talent among the players.